LASWAP ADMISSIONS and ENTRY REQUIREMENTS

 Not automatically qualified – students who achieve the minimum UCAS points over two passes will be invited for an interview with their Head of Sixth to explore options to achieve a full programme and to ensure an onward progression route is possible.

 iii.
-Level 3 BTEC Yr1 to Yr 2 – passes in at least 75% of the year 1 units and a timeline contract for completing the remaining year 1 units.
+Level 3 BTEC/Cambridge Technical Yr1 to Yr 2 – passes in all of the year 1 units.

 iv.
-In addition, all students must have passed English or maths GCSE at grade C or above, or be enrolled on an appropriate course leading to this.
+In addition, all students must have passed English or maths GCSE at grade 4 or above, or be enrolled on an appropriate course leading to this.
 There are no exceptions to this.

 Support with alternatives to LaSWAP will be provided to those students who do not qualify for the next year.